ton11797/RootMe-Challenges/Cryptanalysis/Android Lock Pattern/README.md

 After a quick search, the _gesture.key_ file's path seems to be **/data/system/gesture.key**, and it's content is **2c3422d33fb9dd9cde87657408e48f4e635713cb**.<br><br>

 After the hash is found, it needed to be reversed.
 Fortunately, someone created a "rainbow tables" for this purpose (it's actually a SQLite database containing 986328 records).<br>
-So, after getting the database (I uploaded it to this repository), running the next SQL query would find the pattern:
+So, after getting the database (uploaded to this repository), running the next SQL query would find the pattern:

 ```base
 sqlite> SELECT * FROM RainbowTable WHERE hash="2c3422d33fb9dd9cde87657408e48f4e635713cb";